 Container clusters commonly leverage orchestration engines, such as Docker Swarm and Kubernetes, which simplify and automate common management tasks like deployment, scheduling, scaling, storage, load balancing, and health monitoring.
 One major benefit of these engines, while combined with the portability of your containers, is the ease of scaling your application across your cluster – something which would involve more time and effort with traditional server computing.

-The added ease of deployment and scaling using containers comes as a major asset for organizations who depend on the right combination of applications and digital infrastructure to craft their growth and security strategies.
+The added ease of deployment and scaling using containers comes as a major asset for organizations that depend on the right combination of applications and digital infrastructure to craft their growth and security strategies.
 Perhaps one of their most effective uses, containers enable development teams to embrace agile workflows and keep pace with the ever-changing needs of the organization by making it easier to adopt continuous integration (CI) and continuous delivery/deployment (CD) practices which directly translate into quicker product delivery times for customers.

 The Case for Containerized Environments

 The most effective argument in the case for the use of containers is one that has propelled technology innovations for years – efficiency.
 By their very nature, containers require fewer system resources than traditional or hardware virtual machine environments.
 With less overhead, increased portability, and a pathway to better application development, proponents of containers will tell you that the benefits outweigh the perceived challenges.
 Outside of creating an easier environment for developers, containerized environments can provide benefits to the end-user as well.
 For the end-user, Continuous Integration (CI) and Continuous Delivery/Deployment (CD) allow for applications’ code to be deployed to production-ready environments much quicker.
 This allows for better customer satisfaction with the product expediting bug fixes and new feature deployment.